rust-lang/rust/README.md

 flags to Clippy during the run: `cargo clippy -- -A clippy::lint_name` will run Clippy with `lint_name` disabled and `cargo clippy -- -W clippy::lint_name` will run it with that enabled.
 This also works with lint groups.
-For example you can run Clippy with warnings for all lints enabled: `cargo clippy -- -W clippy::pedantic`
+For example you can run Clippy with warnings for all lints enabled: `cargo clippy -- -W clippy::pedantic` If you care only about a single lint, you can allow all others and then explicitly reenable the lint(s) you are interested in: `cargo clippy -- -Aclippy::all -Wclippy::useless_format -Wclippy::...`

 ## Contributing